xxNull-lsk/rtl8812AU/README.md

 It supports supports USB 3.0 and has been succesfully tested to work with *Linux Kernels 3.16.x to 4.12.x* as well as AMD's Radeon Open Compute (ROCm) kernel.

 The original version of this driver was downloaded from [Tenda](http://www.tenda.com.cn/download/detail-2614.html).
-However, several improvements have been made including support for the Tp-Link Archer and Tenda U12 dongles as well as THE addition of an [LED control module (rtw_led_ctrl)](https://github.com/xxNull-lsk/rtl8812AU/pull/6#issuecomment-3261505020).
+However, several improvements have been made including support for the Tp-Link Archer and Tenda U12 dongles as well as the addition of an [LED control module (rtw_led_ctrl)](https://github.com/xxNull-lsk/rtl8812AU/pull/6#issuecomment-3261505020).

 # Supported Device List